Skip to main content

 Step 7 - Identify Community Service Provider Partners

 A critical step in preparing for implementation is identifying which community service providers the probation agency wants to partner with to deliver dosage-eligible programming.
-To count as dosage, community-based programs must target one or more of the five most influential criminogenic needs—antisocial cognition, antisocial personality or temperament, procriminal companions, family/marital relationship challenges or stressors, and substance abuse—using cognitive behavioral interventions demonstrated by the research to reduce recidivism.
+To count as dosage, community-based programs must target one or more of the five most influential criminogenic needs using cognitive behavioral interventions demonstrated by the research to reduce recidivism.
+The five most influential criminogenic needs are:

 This section describes the scope of work for establishing a dosage probation partnership with providers and offers guidance in identifying your community service provider partners.
 The information in this section builds on your probation agency’s community service provider activities during the readiness assessment, specifically to assess service providers' capacity to deliver evidence-based dosage hours.